-What are the best music festivals in Vienna in 2020?
+What are the best music festivals in Vienna in 2020 and 2021?
 As always in Vienna, do have your ear on the ground in this ‘city of music’.
 If you are serious about music why not pick a Vienna music festival and then treat yourself to a daily dose of gorgeous tunes?
 To help you do that I have pulled together a festival guide for my home city:

 Vienna Music Festival Guide.
 Prefer Bach to Mozart, motet to serenade?
 Each January, Vienna celebrates Medieval, Renaissance and Baroque music for nine days.
 If you love to explore Old Europe’s sounds of harpsichords, recorders, lutes, and guitars, dive into the annual Resonanzen Festival.

 Dates: 23rd January 2021

 Location: Wiener Konzerthaus, Lothringer Strasse 20, 1030 Vienna

 Vienna Music Festival Guide.
 When you hear Akkordeon tunes, do you think of popular festivals, buskers and silent movies, too?
 Instead of searching for a street musician on Kaerntner Strasse you can hear accordion bands at local events between mid February and mid March.
 In a mix of classical, popular and jazz concerts the best performers from Austria, Belgium, France, Ireland, Israel Italy, Poland and more countries will unfold their skills.
 On top of that, you will cut deep into Vienna’s urban fabric at venues such as Schutzhaus Zukunft, Cafe Mocca and Sargfabrik.

 Listen here to a collection of the 2019 festival highlights: